A Bootstrap Specification Test for Semiparametric Models with Generated Regressors: Asymptotic Analysis

 uniformly in $s$, where for simplicity of notation we have omitted the argument of $\varphi_s^\perp$.
 By proceeding as in (\ref{eq: trimming replacement}), the trimming $\widehat{t}$ can be replaced with $t$ at the cost of an $o_P(1)$ reminder.
-Next, by Lemma \ref{lem: stochastic expansions}(i) we get
+So,